Antharithm/Antharithm/README.md

 Greetings!

 My name is Anthony.
 I'm a Fullstack Blockchain developer.
 I like building web3 dapps and experimenting with Machine Learning simulations.
-I specialize in the following programming languages: Solidity, JavaScript, Python, HTML / CSS.
+I specialize in the Solidity, JavaScript and Python programming languages.

 🔭 In my leisure time I like to read and explore outdoors ⛰️